Drone29/cpp-argparser/readme.md

 Cannot be applied to `hidden` arguments
 * `required()` - make `optional` or `mandatory` argument `required`.
 Cannot be applied to `hidden` arguments
 * `choices(choices,...)` - adds a list of possible valid choices for the argument.
 Applicable only to arithmetic types and strings
+* `finalize()` - finalizes argument definition.
+An argument is not considered defined until this method is called

 There are also some useful const methods for arguments: